Teaching Online Courses Is A Skill Every Knowledge Commerce Marketer Must Master. The Way You Teach Can Get You More Students Than You Ever Thought

 The very idea that someone else is going to see how attentive you were and how sharply you grasped the lesson and articulated your key takeaways is always an incentive to show how well you learned the lesson.
 Needing to be attentive thus also becomes competitive.

-6. Control the pace of your lesson modules: how to set topic boundaries and evenly distribute time to cover all that’s important
+6. Control the pace of your lessons, set topic boundaries, and distribute time

 I once had a teacher in school who was the classic example of how not to pace a lesson.
 She would ramble on and on, deeply elaborating on the first five points of the lesson she wanted to cover.
 Then finding that she had only ten minutes of class time left, she would suddenly rush through to the end of the lesson like she was running after a train leaving the station.
 What’s worse, as she expounded on the very last topic of the lesson, we would see her gathering her bag and papers and walking out of class as she talked.
 The end of her very last sentence would ring out to us from the end of the corridor where she had already reached.